All Questions

 Some radars may show a small bias in the range of radar video.
 This can be corrected where necessary using one of our standard plugins to support a fixed range offset and a range multiplier.
 Contact us for further details.

-Please can you confirm whether there any any export controlled parts (e.g. ITAR) for the SPx Server or the SPx Fusion server?
+Please can you confirm whether there are any export controlled parts (e.g. ITAR) for the SPx Server or the SPx Fusion server?

 Those products are manufactured in the UK and are not subject to export control, including ITAR.